Safaash/Data-Analyst-Projects/Analyzing immigation to canada dataset/Readme.md

 The dataset contains annual data on the flows of international immigrants as recorded by the countries of destination.
 The data presents both inflows and outflows according to the place of birth, citizenship or place of previous / next residence both for foreigners and nationals.
-The current version presents data pertaining to 45 countries.
+The current version presents data pertaining to 45 countries.Each row represents a country and contains metadata about the country such as where it is located geographically and whether it is developing or developed.
+Each row also contains numerical figures of annual immigration from that country to Canada from 1980 to 2013.

 **Let's start with a case study:**

-Each row represents a country and contains metadata about the country such as where it is located geographically and whether it is developing or developed.
-Each row also contains numerical figures of annual immigration from that country to Canada from 1980 to 2013.

 **Question 1:** Plot a line graph of immigration from Haiti using `df.plot()`.